Skip to content

 Smart contracts can adapt the actual structure of this field.
 In the future, fees will depend on the size of the state_digest (among other criteria), so we encourage you to keep it small.

-The origin field is the identifier of the person who initiated the transaction.
+The identity field is the identifier of the person who initiated the transaction.

 Unlike other blockchains, Hylé does not have a native signature type.
-Instead, Hylé uses the origin field of the first proof to determine origin.
+Instead, Hylé uses the identity field of the first proof to identify the TX sender.
 To ensure security, the field is composite and ends with the name of the contract that the proof was generated for.

 This gives us massive flexibility in the future to support any kind of identity verification, including WebAuthn, social media accounts, etc.

-For now, any subsequent proof in a TX must declare the same origin or an empty one, or the transaction will be rejected.
+For now, any subsequent proof in a TX must declare the same identity or an empty one, or the transaction will be rejected.

 TX Hash